Iga Świątek: 2020: French Open champion, top 20

+2021: Italian Open champion, top 10

 At the Australian Open, Świątek was seeded 15th and recorded wins over Arantxa Rus, Camila Giorgi and Fiona Ferro.
 She reached the fourth round where she lost to Simona Halep, in three sets.
 At Adelaide, she won her first WTA Tour title without dropping a set in the whole tournament.
 She defeated Belinda Bencic in the final, in straight sets.
 As a result, she entered the top 15 for the first time in her career, in March 2021.

 Seeded 15th, Świątek won her first career WTA 1000-title at the Italian Open, defeating former champion Karolína Plíšková in just 46 minutes without the loss of a single game.
 She advanced to the final after defeating two-time champion and world No. 5, Elina Svitolina, and the second best-ranked teenager Coco Gauff on the same day, as well as saving match points in her third-round match against Barbora Krejčíková. Świątek became the third player to win a title after saving match point en route in 2021, alongside Naomi Osaka at the Australian Open and Ashleigh Barty in Miami.
 She also became the fourth teenager to win a WTA 1000 event.
 This successful run to her third career title moved her into the top 10 in the singles rankings on 17 May 2021, as world No. 9.

 At the French Open, Świątek was seeded at No. 8.
 She opened her title defense winning against Kaja Juvan in the first round, and then defeated Rebecca Peterson, Anett Kontaveit and Marta Kostyuk.
 She won 22 straight sets at the French Open but then lost in the quarterfinals to Maria Sakkari.
 In doubles, seeded 14th with Bethanie Mattek-Sands as a pair, playing just their third event together, they reached the final where they were defeated by Barbora Krejčíková and Kateřina Siniaková in straight sets.
 As a result, Świątek reached the top 50 at a career-high ranking of No. 42 in doubles for the first time in her career.

 She started her grass-court season at the Eastbourne International where she was seeded at No. 4.
 After defeating Heather Watson, she lost to Daria Kasatkina in the second round.
 As the seventh seed at Wimbledon, Świątek defeated Hsieh Su-wei, Vera Zvonareva, and Irina-Camelia Begu, all in straight sets.
 In the fourth round, she lost to Ons Jabeur, in three sets.

-With her win over Anett Kontaveit in the third round of the US Open, she became the only player to have reached the second week of all four Grand Slam championships in the 2021 season.
+With her win over Anett Kontaveit in the third round of the US Open, she became the only player to have reached the second week of all four major championships in the 2021 season.
 She qualified for the WTA Finals for the first time in her career.